Business transformation method

 The University has invested time in designing its own method, drawing on leading research into change management practices and internal lessons learned.
 This method is comprised of strategies, processes, templates and tools.

-Unless special dispensation has been given by the Business Transformation Portfolio Office (BTPO), all programmes and projects within the business transformation portfolio (BTP) should be managed using the business transformation method.
+Unless special dispensation has been given by the Business Transformation team, all programmes and projects within the Business Transformation Portfolio (BTP) should be managed using the business transformation method.

-Only initiatives managed in accordance with this method, or where special dispensation has been pre-agreed, are supported by BTPO.
-Find out more about the services provided by BTPO.
+Only initiatives managed in accordance with this method, or where special dispensation has been pre-agreed, are supported by Business Transformation.
+Find out more about the services provided by Business Transformation.